Kimberly Caldwell

-Kimberly Ann Caldwell-Harvey is an American singer, actress and television hostess.
+Kimberly Ann Caldwell-Harvey is an American singer and television hostess.
 She rose to fame when she was a finalist on the second season of American Idol.
 After her American Idol stint, Caldwell was an entertainment correspondent and hosted various shows on the TV Guide Network.
 She released her debut album Without Regret on April 19, 2011.

 Biography

 Early life

 Caldwell first sang publicly at age five in beauty pageants.
 She was a five-time junior vocalist winner on Star Search, and she also performed at the Grand Ole Opry.
-In 1995, she sang at the 50th wedding anniversary of former President George H. W. Bush and Barbara Bush.
+In 1995, she sang at the 50th wedding anniversary of former president George H. W. Bush and Barbara Bush.
 Caldwell also appeared on the second and final season of Popstars: USA, where she was rejected from the group and told she would do better as a solo vocalist.

 Following her run on the second season of American Idol, Caldwell started working as a correspondent for the entertainment/extreme sports program 54321 on FOX Sports Network.
 She covered various events and movie premieres for the show before joining her fellow Season 2 Idol finalists on the road for the American Idols LIVE! tour, which played in 44 cities across the United States.